How to Start an Affiliate Program for a Canadian Business

 Typically, there’s a setup fee and then a percentage is paid per sale or per commission to the network.
 Depending on the network structure, you may also have to make a deposit of funds for future affiliate payments.
 Some networks also have a minimum sales policy that charges a fee if you don’t meet it, but it’s usually so low you can easily surpass it.
 Many businesses find a network is far less expensive than hiring an affiliate manager and taking care of the accounting in-house.

 When selecting a network through which to run your affiliate program, there are some considerations that are specifically Canadian.
 If your target market is in Canada, you’ll want a network that attracts Canadian affiliate marketers.
-The most popular affiliate networks for Canadian businesses and affiliate marketers/publishers are Share-a-Sale and AvantLink Canada.
+The most popular affiliate network for Canadian businesses and affiliate marketers/publishers is Share-a-Sale.
 Share-A-Sale focuses on small-medium businesses, which is reflected in their low minimums, set-up and other fees.
 If you’re promoting information products, such as software downloads, courses or eBooks, you may find that ClickBank works best for you.

 2. In-House Affiliate Program